MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-dynamic-binding.md

 When a report is connected to a dataset, you can use dynamic binding.
 The connection between the report and the dataset, is known as *binding*.
 When the binding is determined at the point of embedding, as opposed to being predetermined earlier, the binding is known as dynamic binding.

-When embedding a Power BI report using *dynamic binding*, you can connect the same report to different datasets depending on the user’s credentials.
+When embedding a Power BI report using *dynamic binding*, you can connect the same report to different datasets depending on the user's credentials.

-This means that you can use one report to display different information, depending on the dataset it’s connected to.
-For example, a report showing retail sale values can be connected to different retailer datasets, and produce different results, depending on the dataset of the retailer it’s connected to.
+This means that you can use one report to display different information, depending on the dataset it's connected to.
+For example, a report showing retail sale values can be connected to different retailer datasets, and produce different results, depending on the dataset of the retailer it's connected to.

 The report and the dataset don't need to reside in the same workspace.
 Both workspaces (the one containing the report, and the one containing the dataset) must be assigned to a [capacity](azure-pbie-create-capacity.md).